mailjet/api-documentation/guides/_contacts_bulk.md

 ```

-To manage a Contact subscription for one or multiple Lists, we can do a <code>POST</code> on <code>[/contact/$ID/managecontactslists](/email-api/v3/contact-managecontactslists/)</code>, specifiying the contact ID in the URL and add JSON to the body of the request with the List subscriptions to be modified.
+To manage a Contact subscription for one or multiple lists, we can do a <code>POST</code> on <code>[/contact/$ID/managecontactslists](/email-api/v3/contact-managecontactslists/)</code>, specifying the contact ID in the URL and add JSON to the body of the request with the List subscriptions to be modified.

   'Action' is mandatory and can be one of the following values: